kkamara/python-docker-skeleton/readme.md

 # Python Docker Skeleton

-(2020) Get started with python and docker.
+(2020) Get started with Python and Docker.

 ## Installation